Please select a Color and Size to check availability, or to add this item to your Shopping Cart or Wish List.

 If we go for the guts, you can see that I can pull out my cheek pads that do have speaker pockets.
 Again, I’m curious when this thing hits the market en masse, how people are going to feel about putting a Bluetooth communicator on there and how that’s going to work.
 Right now, I think the jury’s still out, but you can check out the comments on the video or on our page, and we’ll see how people fare with it.
 If we look at the neck roll, it comes all the way down.
 Here in the back, we have the neck roll that also is removable.
 Again, this is going to give you some nice connectivity and a nice point of comfort around the backside of your head, around the base of your skull.
 That’s going to snap in with two snaps, and it actually looks really well-styled because you see these cutaways, and you can see that mesh that sits behind it, again, adds to the finishing on it.
 Again, that pulls out.
 When you come in here, you can see how far the EPS comes down.
 Remember, that EPS is going to slightly extend underneath this ridge by about an 1”, 1½”, but it’s giving you a little bit more room to stay covered, especially in the unfortunate event of a get-off.

 If we look at the main comfort liner, fully removable.
-There’s no vents on this helmet.
+There are no vents on thes Bell Rogue Helmets.
 They went streamlined.
 They didn’t want to compromise look, but it is an open-face helmet so it’s going to flow a ton of air from the front anyway.
 What they’ve done, as I open it up, is you’re going to see that we have big cutaways.
 We have a different area of mesh that’s going to be sweat wicking in the back.
 Remember, this is fully removable, it’s fully washable.
 It’s going to hold up over the long run, and you can see the way the EPS is done.
 Basic EPS without any cutaways, but again, it’s meant to be comfort.
 We’re calling this an intermediate oval head-shape that’s going to fit along those same lines as the RS1.